Admissions » International Students

 Students from outside EEA

 Due to UK visas and immigration regulations, students are required to show the school their passports.
-All pupils must fulfil UK visas and immigrations regulations for study in the UK.
+All pupils must fulfil UK visas and immigration regulations for study in the UK.
 Pupils wishing to live in the UK under the Tier 4 Child Student route should inform the admissions manager at the time of application.
 We require all applications for visas to be made with the Taylor Partnership (email@example.com), a firm of immigration specialists.
 An additional cost will be incurred for this service.